penfever/clam/README.md

 ## How It Works

-LLATA leverages the power of TabPFN, a foundation model for tabular data, to extract meaningful embeddings from tabular datasets.
+CLAM Tabular leverages the power of TabPFN, a foundation model for tabular data, to extract meaningful embeddings from tabular datasets.
 These embeddings are then used as a prefix for a Large Language Model (LLM) to guide it toward understanding the tabular data patterns.

 1. **Embedding Extraction**: TabPFN processes tabular data to generate embeddings that capture the data's statistical properties and patterns.